 - Pulse the pecans and walnuts together until roughly chopped.
 Nuts will not chop evenly so be careful to not over-process; there will be different sizes of pieces.

-- In a large mixing bowl, combine nuts, seeds, apples, bananas, honey, and cinnamon.
+- In a large mixing bowl, combine nuts, seeds, apples, bananas, honey, cinnamon and nutmeg.

-- Spread mixture onto trays and dehydrate for about 12 hours at 115 degrees.
+- Spread mixture onto trays (makes four trays) and dehydrate for 10 to 12 hours at 115 degrees.